Psychological Science - Master of Science

 The Master of Science in Psychological Science offers a Research, Applied, or General/Reading track.

 The Applied Track is appropriate for graduates who are trying to secure employment in industry, government, or non-profit upon graduate with the master’s degree.
 Students have opportunities to take courses with more applied emphases (e.g., Human Factors, Cognitive Science, Statistics).
-Students are required to successfully complete two semesters of Field Experience (Field Experience I and II) for the degree.
-Field Experience includes on-site meetings as well as real-world experience in industrial settings.
+Students are required to successfully complete two semesters of Field Experience (Field Experience I and II) in industry settings.
+To date, 100 percent of all Applied Track students have secured employment aligned with their studies.

 The General/Reading Track is designed to meet the needs of those seeking credentials or advancement in their current place of employment.
 Students will take basic required scientific courses, fulfill cluster requirements, and take additional coursework to broaden their scope.
 Their competence will be demonstrated by passing a comprehensive exam.
 Passing the comprehensive exam is required for the degree.